-- the building concerned is at least 3 or more storeys (not including levels below ground level (existing) or levels that are less than 1.2m above ground level (existing) that provide for car parking); and - the building concerned contains at least 4 or more dwellings are to be designed in accordance with the provisions of Chapter 4 of State Environmental Planning Policy (Housing) 2021.
+- i. the erection of a new building; or - ii. the substantial redevelopment or the substantial refurbishment of an existing building; or - iii. the conversion of an existing building; and - a. the building concerned is at least 3 or more storeys (not including levels below ground level (existing) or levels that are less than 1.2m above ground level (existing) that provide for car parking); and - b. the building concerned contains at least 4 or more dwellings are to be designed in accordance with the provisions of State Environmental Planning Policy No. 65 - Design Quality of Residential Apartment Development.

-It should be noted that this does not include a Class 1a or Class 1b building under the Building Code of Australia (e.g. town houses or villas).
+It should be noted that this does not include a Class 1a or Class 1b building under the Building Code of Australia (eg town houses or villas).